-Note that a Retreat is subject to all normal movement rules.
-This means there can be situations where a unit might not be able to legally complete their Retreat move (such as being surrounded from all sides, or not rolling high enough to end outside 1" from an enemy).
-In these cases, the unit does not move and remains engaged.
+Note that a Retreat is subject to all normal movement rules, including not being able to move over, or end a move overlapping, an enemy unit's tray.
+This means there can be situations where a unit cannot legally perform a Retreat action (such as being surrounded from all sides, or there not being enough room for it to move and not end up within 1" of an enemy unit).